 Prescribed Fire on Desert NWR Complex

 Pahranagat National Wildlife Refuge was established in August 1963 to provide a feeding and resting area for migratory waterfowl and other migratory birds.
-To reduce the threat of hazardous wildland fire, and to maintain desirable wildlife habitat, highly trained U.S. Fish and Wildlife Service staff, with assistance from the U.S. Forest Service, Bureau of Land Management, and Clark County fire department conducted a prescribed fire on December 5, 2006.
+To reduce the threat of hazardous wildland fire, and to maintain desirable wildlife habitat, highly trained U.S. Fish and Wildlife Service staff, with assistance from the U.S. Forest Service, Bureau of Land Management, Department of Energy, and members of the local volunteer fire department conducted a prescribed fire on November 23, 2004.

 A prescribed fire is an application of fire when conditions are favorable, to reduce accumulated build up of vegetation that has the potential to support an uncontrollable wildfire during the summer months, when conditions are hot and dry.

 Want to learn more about prescribed fire?
-Additional information can be found at the National Fire Management Website.
+Additional information can be found at the National Fire Mangement Website.